 The federal agents do not want to testify in the state case.
 In fact, they go to a lot of trouble to keep their name out of any police report.
 The local prosecutor with the State Attorney's Office for cases in Tampa and the surrounding areas in Florida, will often not list the federal agents as witnesses even through they were in charge of the entire operation - at least until the federal agent realized that the case would be prosecuted by the state and not the federal government.

-So in these cases we always subpoena every federal agent involved in the case for the deposition (or at least the main federal agent involved).
+In these cases, the criminal defense attorney can still subpoena every federal agent involved in the case for a deposition.
 Why?
 The federal agent is often a witness to each element of the charge.
-The federal agent will claim they can't remember anything.

-The federal agent will play down their role in the investigation.
+The federal agents often minimize their role in the investigation.
 The federal agent is often a witness to an illegal search and seizure.
 If the federal agent remembers anything, it might contradict the local law enforcement officers' version of events.
-Federal agents are terrified of depositions because they are able to avoid giving a deposition in federal criminal cases.
+Federal agents like to avoid showing up for a deposition because they are able to avoid giving a deposition in federal criminal cases.

 This office has received your subpoena for testimony and documents issued to a [Deputy with the United States Marshals Service] in the above-captioned state criminal case.
 Please be advised that there is a general prohibition against furnishing documents and/or testimony in proceedings in which the United States is not a party.
 See Title 28 C.F.R.
 Section 16.22.Ways to Deal with this Problem:

 I'm always interested in ways that other attorneys deal with this problem.
-In order to eliminate the objections, I always provide the United States Attorney's Office a letter that gives a brief summary of what I expect the testimony to provide:
+In order to eliminate the objections, I always provide the United States Attorney's Office a letter that gives a brief summary of why the agent's testimony is relevant.

 On [date] the federal agent [name and business address] was involved in a search and seizure of [the description of person and property] at [address].
 The federal agent was in a position to have witnessed whether the following facts occurred: [then list word for word the information listed in each police report].
 See attached police reports and other discovery provided by the prosecutor in the state criminal case.You can also provide a Touchy request if you want to avoid any further delay to head off the next set of objections that will be raised by the United States Attorney's Office.
 The United States Attorney's Office will often take the following position: